AndreaEsposit/bachelors-thesis/README.md

 # WebAssembly for systemprogramming
 We have created a generalized WebAssembly+gRPC template that can quickly and efficiently be utilized to create an application for developers aiming to increase diversity thus, security in distributed applications.
 Following this template, a developer should be able to write highly reusable code that could be used in a variety of distributed applications.

 Two applications can be found in this repository.
-While the echo application was developed to test Wasm's compatibility with gRPC, the storage application was created to be a practical example of our template.
+The echo application was developed to test Wasm's compatibility with gRPC, and the storage application was created to be a practical example of our template.

 ## Development